 Moms' Advice: Essential Items For Your Hospital Bag

-If you’re approaching your due date, you probably have a million different thoughts going around in your head.
+If you’re approaching your due date, you probably have a million different thoughts in your head.
 It’s perfectly normal to be excited about finally meeting your little one, but also to be feeling nervous about the delivery.

-Try not to get too bogged down with all the things you have to do before the arrival of your little bundle, take a few deep breaths and remember to enjoy this time.
+Try not to get too bogged down with all the things you 'have to' do before the arrival of your little bundle.
+Take a few deep breaths, and remember to enjoy this time.
 You can’t prepare for everything that motherhood might throw at you, but you can certainly prepare with our hospital bag checklist.